QHofmann/BOAT/README.md

 ![license](https://img.shields.io/badge/license-MIT-000000.svg)
 ![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)

-**BOAT** is a task-agnostic, gradient-based **Bi-Level Optimization (BLO)** Python library that focuses on abstracting the key BLO process into modular, flexible components.
-It enables researchers and developers to tackle learning tasks with hierarchical nested nature by providing customizable and diverse operator decomposition, encapsulation, and combination.
-BOAT supports specialized optimization strategies, including second-order or first-order, nested or non-nested, and with or without theoretical guarantees, catering to various levels of complexity.
+**BOAT** is a task-agnostic, gradient-based **Bi-Level Optimization (BLO)** library that abstracts the core BLO pipeline into modular, flexible components.
+In this **MindSpore-based** implementation, BOAT is seamlessly integrated into MindSpore’s computation graph and heterogeneous hardware ecosystem (Ascend/GPU/CPU), enabling researchers and developers to build hierarchical learning tasks with customizable operator decomposition, encapsulation, and composition.

 To enhance flexibility and efficiency, BOAT incorporates the **Gradient Mapping Operation Library (GM-OL)** and the **Numerical Approximation Operation Library (NA-OL)**, alongside a collection of state-of-the-art first-order optimization strategies.
 BOAT also provides multiple implementation versions:
 - **[PyTorch-based](https://github.com/callous-youth/BOAT)**: An efficient and widely-used version.